fatesc/Synapse-custom-ace/README.md

 5. Beautify selection.
 6. Extra clear button in the menu for faster gestors.
 7. Snippets.
-8. New ui for error viewer, and snippets.
+8. New ui for error viewer.
+9. New ui for snippets.
+9. New ui for search box.
 # Current Snippets
 1. rj (Rejoin)